Practice Nurse Incentive Programme

 PNIP payments are based on a measure of the practice size, known as the SWPE value.
 The SWPE value of a practice is the sum of the fractions of care provided to practice patients, weighted for the age and sex of each patient.
 As a guide, the average full-time GP has a SWPE value of around 1,000 each year.

 If your practice is an existing PIP practice, and you have provided consent for us to access your PIP information, the existing PIP SWPE value will be used in determining the SWPE value for the PNIP.
-Refer to Practice Incentives Program for more information on how SWPEs are calculated.
+See the PIP page for more information on how SWPEs are calculated.

 New practices, practices that are not participating in the PIP, and PIP practices that do not give us consent to access their PIP information will be given an initial SWPE value of 1,000.